python33r/kotlin-tink/README.md

 Examples of using the [Tink][tnk] cryptography library in Kotlin.

 Each example is structured as a separate [Gradle][gra] subproject.
-If you are working from the command line rather an IDE, the Gradle commands shown below should all be executed in the top-level directory, not the subproject directory.
+If you are working from the command line rather an IDE, the Gradle tasks shown should all be executed in the top-level directory, not the subproject directory.

+The Gradle tasks below use defaults for all of the required files.
+If you wish to specify your own files, you can add the `--args` option on the command line when executing a task, following it with a quoted string containing all of the command line arguments that the corresponding program expects to receive.

 **NOTE**: the cryptographic keys generated and used in these examples are stored in cleartext on the local disk.
 This is clearly insecure and